-1) "Product life cycle is the status of a product on the time scale from introduction to end in terms of its sales and profits".
+, 'Product life cycle is the status of a product on the time scale from introduction o end in terms of its sales and profits".
 Explain this.

-2) Sales promotion is more during the introduction and growth stages as compared to the maturity stage.
-Why?

-3) What changes in the marketing strategies are required to take the product from stagnation to rejuvenation stage instead of decline stage.

-12.13 Let Us Sum Up:

-In this unit, we have studied about life stages of a product and applied the same to a destination.
-We have also seen that as per the stage of the destination the marketing strategy of the product is designed.
-We have also learnt that although the PLC concept is very crucial to identify the life stage of a product practically most of the managers are not able to apply it theoretically instead they identify the stage of the product life through the features it shows and based on which the managers manipulate their marketing plans.
+Introduction to Tourism Marketing MTTM-103 Sales promotion is more during the introduction and growth sthe maturity stage.
+Why? stages as compared to What changes in the marketing strategies are required to ta stagnation to rejuvenation stage instead of decline stage. ake the product from 12.13 Let Us Sum Up: In this unit, we have studied about life stages of a product and applied the same to a destination.
+We have also seen that as per the stage of the dest strategy of the product is designed.
+We have also learnt that alth ination the marketir is very crucial to identify the life stage of a product practically most of the managers are not able to apply it theoretically instead they identify the stage of the product life through the features it shows and based on which the managers manipulate their marketing plans.
 So the concept is not applied by its name but is applied as its features.